-- a mix of retail spaces is encouraged, including both larger format stores that can act as commercial anchors for the street and smaller stores and services that can create a diversity of retail experiences; - e. accommodating large food stores, including supermarkets, which are essential to serve the day-to-day shopping within communities and help to attract residential development to an area; and, - f. where feasible, on-street parking should be available to provide added market support and exposure for street-front retailing. - 5.2.3.5.
+- d. a mix of retail spaces is encouraged, including both larger format stores that can act as commercial anchors for the street and smaller stores and services that can create a diversity of retail experiences; - e. accommodating large food stores, including supermarkets, which are essential to serve the day-to-day shopping within communities and help to attract residential development to an area; and, - f. where feasible, on-street parking should be available to provide added market support and exposure for street-front retailing. - 5.2.3.5.
 To support retail uses, at appropriate locations, within Community Areas.
 These retail uses must be designed to support walking, cycling and transit use.
 They must be sensitive to and compatible with the character and form of the surrounding context. - 5.2.3.6.
-Major retail uses (those retail uses over 10,000 square metres on any single lot) are not permitted in Employment Areas.
+That major retail uses (those retail uses over 10,000 square metres on any single lot) are not permitted in Employment Areas.
 These uses are permitted in the Vaughan Metropolitan Centre and Primary Centres.
-Major retail uses are also permitted through a Zoning By-law Amendment, in Local Centres, and Primary Intensification Corridors subject to the following criteria: - there will continue to be sufficient market demand to allow Intensification Areasto attract retail opportunities and that such opportunities are not diminished by the proposed major retail use; - b. the minimum trade area population required to service the proposed major retail use exists or will exist when the facility is constructed; - c. the local and surrounding street network is not adversely impacted by traffic; - d. sufficient water, sewer and stormwater capacity exists; - e. the development is sited and oriented to support walking, cycling and transit use; and, - f. urban design guidelines are established for major retail development to promote a high-quality public realm and high-quality built form. - 5.2.3.7.
+Major retail uses are also permitted through a Zoning By-law Amendment, in Local Centres, Regional Intensification Corridors and Primary Intensification Corridors subject to the following criteria: - a. where applicable, they will be subject to the more detailed policies contained in Secondary Plans and Heritage Conservation District Plans; - a.b. there will continue to be sufficient market demand to allow Intensification Areas to attract retail opportunities and that such opportunities are not diminished by the proposed major retail use; - b.c. the minimum trade area population required to service the proposed major retail use exists or will exist when the facility is constructed; - e.d. the local and surrounding street network is not adversely impacted by traffic; - d.e. sufficient water, sewer and stormwater capacity exists; - e.f. the development is sited and oriented to support walking, cycling and transit use; and, - g. urban design guidelines are established for major retail development to promote a highquality public realm and high-quality built form.; and - 5.2.3.7.
+That new retail facilities in excess of 30,000 gross leaseable square metres shall require a Regional Impact Analysis that addresses the criteria listed in Regional Official Plan policy 4.4 9a-d. - 5.2.3.7.5.2.3.8.
 Drive-throughs facilities are a complement to general retail activity and shall only be located such that the use does not adversely affect the goals of intensification, pedestrianization, attractive streetscapes, transit supportiveness, or have an adverse impact on residential neighbourhoods.
 In addition to and in recognition of Intensification Areas and Heritage Conservation Districts, which are already subject to a prohibition of drive-through facilities, it is intended that the prohibition shall also pertain to all Intensification Areas except Primary Intensification Corridors that are not Regional Corridors as identified on Schedule 1.
-Where permitted, drive-through uses should be designed to achieve the following urban design objectives:

-- a. provide for pedestrian safety, scale and comfort; - b. be buffered from adjacent uses or the public street through appropriate landscaping; - c. complement other surrounding uses; - d. be compatible with existing and planned uses in the surrounding area; - e. contribute to attractive streetscapes, views and sightlines; - f. be oriented such that buildings are located close to the public street with direct pedestrian access from the public sidewalk; and, - g. be separated from sensitive uses such as schools and residential areas with appropriate setbacks.
+Where permitted, drive-through uses should be designed to achieve the following urban design objectives: - a. provide for pedestrian safety, scale and comfort; - b. be buffered from adjacent uses or the public street through appropriate landscaping; - c. complement other surrounding uses; - d. be compatible with existing and planned uses in the surrounding area; - e. contribute to attractive streetscapes, views and sightlines; - f. be oriented such that buildings are located close to the public street with direct pedestrian access from the public sidewalk; and, - g. be separated from sensitive uses such as schools and residential areas with appropriate setbacks.